anilvmware/tanzu-app-engine/workshop/content/exercises/03-kpack-inspect-sbom.md

 **Getting a Patch!**

-If indeed you indentified a vulnerable component in the image, you would need to update your builder with a new stack (build and run base OS images) or store (collection of buildpacks).
+If indeed you identified a vulnerable component in the image, you would need to update your builder with a new stack (build and run base OS images) or store (collection of buildpacks).
 You would obtain these from your buildpacks provider.
-In this case, we are using [Paketo Buildpacks](paketio.io).
+In this case, we are using [Paketo Buildpacks](paketo.io).

+> Note: You will see this in action in the next exercise.

 **Automated Updates at Scale**

 Once you update the builder in your registry, kpack will automatically update all impacted images.

-As you can see, kpack can patch any number of images in a safe, secure, and consistent way.
-You can then re-deploy the images to your productions clusters to eliminate the known vulnerabilities.
+In this way, kpack can patch any number of images in a safe, secure, and consistent way.
+You can then re-deploy the images to your production clusters to eliminate the known vulnerabilities.

-> Note: You will see this in action in the next exercise.

 <br>
 <hr/>